-What are Stem Cells?
+What are stem cells?

 Stem cells have the extraordinary capability to develop into many different cell types in the body during early life and growth.
-In addition, in many tissues they serve as a sort of internal repair mechanism, dividing essentially without limit to replenish other cells as long as the person or animal is still alive.
+In addition, in many tissues they serve as a sort of internal repair system, dividing essentially without limit to replenish other cells as long as the person or animal is still alive.
 When a stem cell divides, each new cell has the potential either to remain a stem cell or become another type of cell with a more specialized function, such as a muscle cell, a red blood cell, or a brain cell.

 Adult stem cell transplant: bone marrow stem cells